-This is caused by the spirochaete bacterium – treponema pallidum.
+Syphilis (aka venereal disease or venereal syphilis) is a contagious (usually sexually transmitted) disease caused by the spirochaete bacterium – treponema pallidum.

 It can cause many complications, and death.

-All genital ulcers are syphilis until proven otherwise!
+- All genital ulcers should be considered syphilis until proven otherwise!

 The number of cases in the UK is on the increase.
 In recent years there have been particular outbreaks in certain cities in the UK.

 Over the last 5 years, rates have increased by:

 In Australia, there are outbreaks in Aboriginal populations in WA, QLD, NT and SA.